worldquant-university/nb-hooks/README.md

 # Notebook Hooks

-Some hooks the staff at WorldQuant University use for keeping tidy and consistent.
+Some hooks the staff at WorldQuant University use for keeping our curriculum tidy and consistent.

 ## Using nb-hooks with pre-commit